 Our boat included a captain and two dive masters.
 We went through a dive briefing before each dive, and after each dive our tanks were changed for us.
 In addition, at the end of the day, they rinsed our gear on the boat and stored it for us.
 On our final day, they delivered the gear to our hotel!

 We completed two-tank boat dives in the morning.
 The boat didn’t leave the dock until 9am!
 I think that’s the lastest I’ve ever gone out on a dive boat.
 They only return to the harbor between morning dives if they are picking up divers from the St. Maarten ferry that comes three times a week.
 Otherwise, they only return to the dock after the second dive and we complete our surface interval on board.
 My guess is the relaxed morning departure accommodates the ferry folks.
-Regardless, we enjoyed a leisurely morning breakfast.
+Regardless, we enjoyed a leisurely morning breakfast daily.

 Only water and lemonade are served on board, so remember snacks.
 For those adding on a third afternoon dive, the dive shop will order a “to go” lunch upon request.
 Since we stayed at Juliana’s, we just ordered a to go lunch when we ate breakfast.
 As far as the logistics are concerned, diving in Saba couldn’t be easier.